Inside Hardoon’s Garden

 As mysterious as life behind the Garden gates may have been, the rags-to-riches story of Silas Aaron Hardoon is part of Shanghai lore:

-The story of how this son of a poor peddler from Baghdad via Bombay arrived in Shanghai, penniless, in 1874.
-How he went to work for a fellow Sephardic Jew from Baghdad, David Sassoon & Co., as a lowly godown watchman paid 12 shillings a week, and rose to manager, investing in property for the company.
+Everyone knows the story of this son of a poor peddler from Baghdad via Bombay.
+How he arrived in Shanghai, penniless, in 1874.
+How he went to work for a firm owned by a fellow Sephardic Jew from Baghdad, David Sassoon & Co., as a lowly godown watchman, paid 12 shillings a week.
+How he rose to manager.

 How savvy he was!
-How he began investing himself — in real estate, opium, and guanxi.
+How watched the Sassoons investments, and began investing himself — in real estate, opium, and guanxi.
 The real estate he owned—the length of Nanjing Road!
 Sprawling lilongs!

 How eccentric he was!
-Collecting rent from his tenants himself, and sitting bundled up in an overcoat in his unheated office to save a few pennies.
+A millionaire, collecting rent from his tenants himself, and sitting bundled up in an overcoat in his unheated office to save a few pennies!

 But most of all, the stories about Silas Hardoon are about his fortune and his unusual family life.
 He was widely considered Shanghai’s richest man, accumulating a fortune that estimates put at US$15 billion[2] in today’s currency, the likes of which had not been seen in a city laden with fortunes.